-90-year-old Peoria man walks thousands of miles to fight childhood cancer
+90-year-old Peoria man walking through 16 states to fight childhood cancer

 Memphis, TN 38105

-90-year-old Peoria man walks thousands of miles to fight childhood cancer
+90-year-old Peoria man walking through 16 states to fight childhood cancer

 FUNDRAISER